lesleytomosada/carcar/README.md

 * Step - 3 : After it is opened, you may then look around
 * Step - 4 : In terminal run docker volume create beta-data, then docker compose up --build, this will * * create all docker containers required to run the application
 * Step - 5 : You can now open localhost:3000 to use said application
-* Step - 6 : Go to ## Design to read about how this application is used.
+* Step - 6 : Read about how this application is used

 Team: